EDIT: A step-by-step video tutorial for this recipe is now live! Click here or scroll down to view.

 - 1-2 tsp coconut oil

-- Assorted mixed vegetables, chopped (I used onions, garlic, bell peppers, tomatoes, mushrooms and grated butternut squash)
+- Assorted mixed vegetables, chopped (eg. onions, garlic, bell peppers, mushrooms, broccoli)

 - Mix the batter by combining the chickpea flour, water, olive oil and salt and pepper.
 The batter shouldn’t be too thick, nor do you want it too watery, so feel free to adjust as necessary by adding more liquid or flour.